 Purchasing text and lab materials: You can purchase access to the virtual labs required for the course either online, at Jones & Bartlett, or in person, at the De Anza bookstore.
-Your instructor will provide a code that will permit you to access the e-book version of the textbook at no additional charge to you.
 If you would prefer a hard-copy version of the textbook, the bookstore will have a number of copies for purchase.
 Please note that access to the virtual lab is unique for each person and cannot be shared: i.e., the code you purchase will belong to you and to you alone.